The Stochastic-Quantum Theorem: Deterministic Systems

-In the most general cases, however, generalized dynamical systems will not satisfy the Markov property \eqref{eq:DynamicalSystemSemigroupActionMarkovProperty}.
-Nor will it necessarily be possible to obtain a given generalized dynamical system $\left(\statespace,\setoftimes,f\right)$ by starting with a divisible dynamical system $\left(\statespace,\setoftimes,g\right)$ and then defining a dynamical map $f$ according to $f_{t}\defeq g_{t\from0}$ for all times $t$, as in \eqref{eq:DivisibleDynamicalSystemDefTimeDepDynamicalMapFromTransitionMap}.
-Indeed, in light of the inversion formula \eqref{eq:DivisibleDynamicalSystemInverseDynamicalMap}, the absence of any inverse time-dependent dynamical maps $f_{t}^{-1}$ would present an immediate obstruction to deriving a dynamical map $f$ from a transition map $g$.
+In the most general cases, however, indivisible dynamical systems will not satisfy the homogeneity property \eqref{eq:DynamicalSystemSemigroupActionHomogeneityProperty}.
+Nor will it necessarily be possible to obtain a given indivisible dynamical system $\left(\statespace,\setoftimes,f\right)$ by starting with a Markovian dynamical system $\left(\statespace,\setoftimes,g\right)$ and then defining a dynamical map $f$ according to $f_{t}\defeq g_{t\from0}$ for all times $t$, as in \eqref{eq:DivisibleDynamicalSystemDefTimeDepDynamicalMapFromTransitionMap}.
+Indeed, in the case in which there do not exist inverse time-dependent dynamical maps $f_{t}^{-1}$, then, in light of the inversion formula \eqref{eq:DivisibleDynamicalSystemInverseDynamicalMap}, there would be an immediate obstruction to deriving a dynamical map $f$ from a transition map $g$.